 The Well-Trained Mind: A Guide to Classical Education at Home by Susan Wise Bauer

 The Well-Trained Mind is more than a curriculum—it’s a way to take Classical Education and turn it into a rigorous, comprehensive education at home.
 What we love about this approach and this book is how the author distinguishes the way a child learns reading, writing, and language arts in the early years.
-The idea of copywork which often appears in our units comes from this method of homeschooling.
+The ideas of copywork, dictation and narration (which often appears in our units) comes from this method of homeschooling.
 Her history curriculum has also been a staple in many homeschooling homes.
 For more on this method of homeschooling, click here to read the experience of one of our contributors with The Well-Trained Mind.

 The Montessori Method by Maria Montessori